 In August 1914 the British Expeditionary Force embarked for France and was considered the most professional army ever to have left these shores.
 Also on board one of the many vessels leaving, the SS Gloucester Castle, were twenty five civilian motorists and their cars, all members of the Royal Automobile Club.

-Above: RAC facilities on Pall Mall, London
+Above: The Royal Automobile Club, Pall Mall, London

 They had placed their services at the disposal of the B.E.F and were now destined to drive officers of the General Staff and Cavalry Division as required.
-Army Routine Orders advised - They are authorised to draw a daily rate of 10 francs per diem with effect from 23rd August for the use of their car in addition to free rations and petrol.
+Army Routine Orders advised: they are authorised to draw a daily rate of 10 francs per diem with effect from 23rd August for the use of their car in addition to free rations and petrol.
 The sum to be paid weekly in arrears by the Field Cashier on claims signed by a responsible officer of the branch of the Staff using the car.
-Branches were then to render to the Field Cashier a nominal roll of the owners of the cars employed by them showing the description and horse power of the car and will notify casualties as they occur - The drivers wore a khaki uniform with no badges other than a R.A.C Brassard on an armband.
+Branches were then to render to the Field Cashier a nominal roll of the owners of the cars employed by them showing the description and horsepower of the car and will notify casualties as they occur.
+The drivers wore a khaki uniform with no badges other than a R.A.C Brassard on an armband.
 Not surprisingly some of them were to be suspected of being spies and were placed under arrest.
 They very quickly discovered that they had volunteered for journeys which could be fraught with danger.